Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 USDA hardiness zones: 6-11.

-Heat tolerant: Yes but this plant may experience leaf burn over 110°F unless growing at a higher elevation or given extra water.
+Heat tolerant: Yes, but this plant may experience leaf burn over 110°F (43°C) unless given extra water.

 Drought tolerant: Yes.